Nine-year-old Natalia is the girl she is today thanks to a breakthrough medical discovery made when she was a toddler.

 “She’d lose her balance whenever she got sick and then she’d get better again.
 But when she was three she had a major relapse and lost the ability to walk.
 She just couldn’t stand up; the whole room was spinning around her.”

-Researchers, Professor Russell Dale and Associate Professor Fabienne Brilot-Turville, of the Institute for Neuroscience and Muscle Research (INMR), made the world-first discovery, identifying a new type of antibody that binds to a vital protein in the brain called dopamine-2 receptor, the receptor responsible for controlling movement, emotion and behaviour.
+Researchers Professor Russell Dale and Associate Professor Fabienne Brilot-Turville of Kids Neuroscience Centre made the world-first discovery, identifying a new type of antibody that binds to a vital protein in the brain called dopamine-2 receptor, the receptor responsible for controlling movement, emotion and behaviour.

 As a result of the research developments, A/Prof Brilot-Turville was able to create a test to detect the antibody, which for Natalia, who tested positive, was life changing.

 Professor Dale was able to start Natalia on an oral steroid treatment and intravenous immunoglobulin almost immediately and within a few months, her symptoms had disappeared completely.

 It has now been six years since Natalia’s treatment, and there is still no sign of the antibody in her blood.
 She is back to her normal self with no developmental delay or any other side effects.

 While there is no guarantee that the balance problem won’t come back, for the time being, things are looking very positive for Natalia and her family.